robinschiro/MonopolyDeal/README.md

 Welcome to Monopoly Deal!
 This is a digital recreation of America's favorite version of America's most-hated board game.

 ## Downloading the game
-To download the latest release of the game, follow [this link](https://github.com/robinschiro/MonopolyDeal/releases/latest/download/MonopolyDeal.zip).
+To download the latest release of the game, follow [this link](https://github.com/robinschiro/MonopolyDeal/releases/latest/download/MonopolyDealInstaller.msi).

 ## Prerequisites
 You will need to be running Win7+ with the .NET Framework 4.0+ installed.
 You can install this version of the .NET Framework [here](https://www.microsoft.com/en-us/download/confirmation.aspx?id=17851).

+To build the installer, you will also need the WIX toolset installed.
+You can install it [here](https://wixtoolset.org/releases/).

 ## Running the game
 Once you have the game downloaded, you will see two executables.